🇩🇪 German Stock Market

 Regulatory Body

-Regulated by BaFin (Federal Financial Supervisory Authority).
-MiFID II rules apply.
-Short selling must comply with EU Short Selling Regulation.
-Retail CFD leverage is capped at 5:1 for individual equities under ESMA rules.
+Regulated by BaFin (Federal Financial Supervisory Authority) under MiFID II.
+Short selling must comply with the EU Short Selling Regulation.
+Retail CFD leverage on individual equities is capped at 5:1 under ESMA rules.
+PRIIPs disclosures apply to packaged products.

 Trading Challenges